 I was helpless; I had no idea how to style my curly hair.
 And this desperation led me to do some questionable things like stealing handfuls of my brother’s hair gel to slick my frizzy hair into the tightest bun my arms could manage.
 Yep, year 8 was a dark, dark time.
 I would also spend most Sunday nights singeing my hair to death with pre–Ghd era hair straighteners and praying that the effect (a barely straight mane of frazzled hair the texture of crinkle-cut chips, in case you were wondering) would last the entire week.

 You’d think that when I got my first job in the beauty industry, my hair fate would have changed.
-But no—traumatised by a childhood of desperately trying to hide the fact I had curly hair, I would physically cringe at the thought of sitting in my hairstylist’s chair, and when I did, I would profusely apologise for my curls, as though they were badly behaved children.
+But no—traumatized by a childhood of desperately trying to hide the fact I had curly hair, I would physically cringe at the thought of sitting in my hairstylist’s chair, and when I did, I would profusely apologize for my curls, as though they were badly behaved children.

 Tired of putting up a fight in what seemed like a losing battle, I decided that it was about time I embraced my curls, but I was completely clueless.
 Yes, I’d gone cold turkey on the Ghds, but I’d also given up the only hair routine I had ever known.
 But then I met Larry King, and everything changed.
 He’s the hands behind Pixie Lott's curly transformation, and frankly, no one knows curls quite like him.

 Not only did his haircut wizardry give me the confidence to wear my hair curly for the first time in, like, forever, but he also taught exactly how to dry my hair when I’m in my own bathroom rather than in his salon chair.